 The Company closed Gaylord Digital, its Internet-related business in 2000.
 During 1999 and 2000, Gaylord Digital was unable to produce the operating results initially anticipated and required an extensive amount of capital to fund its operating losses, investments and technology infrastructure.
 As a result of the closing, the Company recorded a pretax charge of \$48.1 million in 2000 to reduce the carrying value of Gaylord Digital's assets to their fair value based upon estimated selling prices.
 The Gaylord Digital charge included the write-down of intangible assets of \$25.8 million, property and equipment (including software) of \$14.8 million, investments of \$7.0 million and other assets of \$0.6 million.
 The operating results of Gaylord Digital are included in continuing operations.
-Excluding the effect of the impairment and other charges,

-Gaylord Digital had revenues of \$3.9 million and operating losses of \$27.5 million for the year ended December 31, 2000.
+Excluding the effect of the impairment and other charges, Gaylord Digital had revenues of \$3.9 million and operating losses of \$27.5 million for the year ended December 31, 2000.

 During the course of conducting the 2000 Strategic Assessment, other property and equipment of the Company were reviewed to determine whether the change in the Company's strategic direction resulted in additional impaired assets.
 This review indicated that certain property and equipment would not be recovered by projected cash flows.
 The Company recorded pretax impairment and other charges related to its property and equipment of \$3.4 million.
-These charges included property and equipment write-downs in the hospitality segment of \$1.4 million, in the attractions segment of \$0.3 million, in the media segment of \$0.2 million, and in the corporate and other segment of \$1.5 million.
+These charges included property and equipment write-downs in the Hospitality segment of \$1.4 million, in the Opry and Attractions Group segment of \$0.5 million and in the Corporate and Other segment of \$1.5 million.